laanp/Icarus_Mods_Separated/README.md

 ### laanp-NoWaterWheelJunk_v1_w112_P.pak
 - Water wheels no longer accumulate junk.

+### laanp-PowerSurge_v1_w111_P.pak
+- All power generating devices modified to provide 50k power output.
+Includes Biofuel Generator, Solar Panel, Water wheel & Wind Turbines - More than enough for all your power needs.

 ### laanp-RealLevels_v1_w112_P.pak
 - Shows character true level based on experience points.
 - Standard game will cap your level display at 60, and this mod will unlock it.